Skip to main content

 Regulation (EU) 2016/679 of the European Parliament and of the Council, of April 27, 2016, relating to the protection of natural persons with regard to the processing of personal data and the free circulation of these data and by which Directive 95/46/EC, General Data Protection Regulation, is repealed, providing that those responsible and in charge of processing personal data must appoint a Data Protection Officer in the cases that the Regulation itself establishes, as well as in other cases. in which the legislation of the Member States also considers it mandatory.

-Among the cases that require the designation of a Delegate is that in which “the treatment is carried out by a public authority or body”, both in the capacity of data controller and in the capacity of data processor (article 37.1.a).
-The role of the Delegate in organizations is to inform, advise, supervise and cooperate with the supervisory authority, as well as be the point of contact for interested parties.
+Among the assumptions that require the appointment of a Delegate, there is one in which “the treatment is carried out by a public authority or body”, both as controller and as data processor (article 37.1.a).
+The role of the Delegate in organisations is to inform, advise, supervise and cooperate with the supervisory authority, as well as being the point of contact for interested parties.

-The Tax IT Security and Control Commission is the collegiate body in charge of analyzing and evaluating risks, establishing and keeping updated the general criteria and guidelines on the use of tax and non-tax information managed by the Tax Agency to guarantee privacy. and information security, as well as agreeing and implementing measures to improve and reinforce security and control systems.
+The Tax Information Security and Control Commission is the collegiate body responsible for analyzing and evaluating risks, establishing and maintaining updated general criteria and guidelines on the use of tax and non-tax information managed by the Tax Agency to guarantee the privacy and security of the information, as well as agreeing and implementing measures to improve and strengthen security and control systems.

-This decision has subsequently been ratified with the approval of the Steering Committee of the Tax Agency and communicated to the Spanish Data Protection Agency, complying with the legal requirement contained in the General Data Protection Regulation.
+This decision was subsequently ratified with the approval of the Steering Committee of the Tax Agency and communicated to the Spanish Data Protection Agency, complying with the legal requirement set out in the General Data Protection Regulation.

 Contact details: